kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelkeys-to-podaffinity/README.md

 Yes. there is an additional work: kube-apiserver uses the keys in `matchLabelKeys` or `mismatchLabelKeys` to look up label values from the pod, and change `labelSelector` according to them.
-Maybe result in a very small impact in the latency of pod creation request in kube-apiserver.
+The impact in the latency of pod creation request in kube-apiserver should be negligible.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?